API Reference

 GPU parallel prefix scan (cumulative reduction) using a decoupled lookback algorithm.

-Applies f to each element, then computes inclusive prefix scan with op.
+Applies f to each element, computes inclusive prefix scan with op, and optionally applies g to each output element.

 Arguments